The Local Structure of Compactified Jacobians: Introduction

-The results in \cite{CMKV3} will extend work of Bini, Fontanari and the third author.
-In \cite{BFV}, the three authors proved that $\pdbst$ has canonical singularities when $\gcd(d+1-g, 2g-2)=1$, a condition equivalent to the condition that $\pdbst$ has finite quotient singularities.
-Under the same assumption on $d$ and $g$, the same authors computed the Kodaira dimension and the Itaka fibration of $\pdbst$ (\cite[Thm.~1.2]{BFV}), and in \cite{CMKV3}, the present authors will extend that computation to all $d,g$.

-The authors also hope to use the results of this paper to study the singularities of the theta divisor of a stable curve.
-The theta divisor is an ample divisor on a compactified Jacobian.
-When the theta divisor is associated to a non-singular curve, there is a large body of work describing the singularities, and the authors hope to extend that work.
+The authors also hope to use the results of this paper to study the singularities of the theta divisor of a nodal curve.
+The theta divisor is an ample effective Cartier divisor on the canonical compactified Jacobian of degree $g-1$, parametrizing sheaves with a non-trivial section (see \cite{alex}, \cite{ctheta}, \cite{CV2}).
+The case of integral nodal curves has been studied by the first two authors in \cite{CMK}, where an analogue of the Riemann singularity theorem is proved.
+The authors are currently investigating how to extend the Riemann singularity theorem to non-integral nodal curves, based upon the explicit local description of the compactified Jacobian obtained in this paper.

 This paper suggests two technical questions for future study.
-In item(ii) of Theorem~\ref{Thm: MainLocStr} the curve $X$ is assumed to be automorphism-free.
+In Theorem~\ref{Thm: MainLocStr}\eqref{Thm: MainLocStr2} the curve $X$ is assumed to be automorphism-free.
 It is particularly difficult to described the local structure of $\pdbst$ when $X$ admits an automorphism of order equal to $p$, the characteristic of $k$.
 When $X$ admits such an automorphism, $\Aut(X, I)$ is reductive but not linearly reductive.
 Linear reductivity is crucial in two places: in the proof of Theorem~\ref{Thm: MainLocStr}, which uses the Luna Slice Theorem, and Theorem~\ref{Thm: MainActionThm}, which uses a result of Rim.
 It would be interesting to know if suitable generalizations of Rim's Theorem and the Luna Slice Theorem hold for reductive groups such as $\Aut(X,I)$.
 We discuss these issues after the proofs of the two theorems.

 Positive characteristic issues also appear in Fact~\ref{Fact: Comparison}, which relates the fibers of $\pdbst \to \Mgbar$ to compactified Jacobians.
-That result is only stated in characteristic $0$, and it would interesting to know if the result remains valid in positive characteristic.
+That result is only stated in characteristic $0$, and it would be interesting to know if the result remains valid in positive characteristic.
 This is discussed in greater detail immediately after the proof of the fact.